DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * Continued one-on-one communication after requests to cease

-Use threads.
+## Taking part in discussions

+Do not double post — select the best channel for your message and post it only once.

+Avoid asking questions in DM.
+If you ask your question in a public channel, others will also benefit from the answers.

+[Use threads](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-).
 They help to keep the discussions more organized.

+Thread best practices:

+* For long questions, write a few sentences in the first message, and put the rest in a thread.
-* When asking a question, put everything in one message.
-If there's a code snippet, put it inside the thread.
+* If there's a long code snippet (more than 5 lines of code), put it inside the thread.
-* When asking multiple questions, break them down into multiple messages, so they could be answered in separate threads.
 * Avoid using the “also send to channel” feature unless it’s really necessary.

-Do not double post — select the best channel for your message and post it only once.

-If possible, avoid asking questions in DM.
-If you ask your question in a public channel, others will also benefit from the answers.
+* If your question contains multiple questions, make sure to break them into multiple messages, so each could be answered in a separate thread.

+Avoid meta-questions.
+Meta questions are questions about asking questions.

+Examples:

+* Can I ask a question about data science here?
+  * Yes, you can!
+That's the reason this slack exists!
+* Is there anyone who knows marketing?
+I have a question about it.
+  * Yes.
+Just ask your question about marketing - or anything else - directly.
+* Has anyone done Machine Learning Zoomcamp?
+I have a question about it.
+  * Just ask the question.
+If somebody has done it, they'll answer.
+  * The same applies to books and anything else.

+Some other tips:

+* If you want to start a discussion, don't just share a link and expect others to jump in.
+Share your thoughs and have a clear question in your message.
+  * "Any thoughts on this?" is not a clear question.
+* Be consice in your questions if possible.
+Not everyone likes to read a lot of text.

 ## Channels

+Use channels when possible.
+For example, instead of using `#general` for asking a question about machine learning, use `#datascience`.

 Default channels: